Half Century Trojans

 Half Century Trojans Hall of Fame Awards & Welcome Brunch

-Please see below for more information on our 2025 honorees.
-If you have any questions about the nominating process, please email us.
+Please see below for more information on this year’s honorees.
+If you have any questions about the event, please email us.

 Hall of Fame Awards